gildas-lormeau/zip.js/docs/interfaces/EntryMetaData.md

 The path is not validated: it can be absolute or escape the archive with `..` segments.
 It must be checked before being used to resolve a file.

+There is no option to write a symbolic link.
+Set the file type in [ZipWriterConstructorOptions#unixMode](ZipWriterConstructorOptions.md#unixmode) instead, i.e. pass `0o120777` with the path of the target as the content of the entry.

 ***

 ### uid?